JMMackenzie/CC-News-Tools/README.md

 at the same URL.
 This allows users to adapt the Anserini (Lucene) index to a number of other systems (or write their own CIFF ingestor for their selected system).
 Please see the CIFF repo (and the associated paper) for further information on the format.
+Finally, we also provide the normalized queries with the same preprocessing as the underlying CIFF index (from Lucene) so you can get started right away.

 ## Building CC-News-En from scratch
 **Located in the TikaLuceneWarc directory.**\